Simon Sohm

-Simon Sohm (born 11 April 2001) is a Swiss professional footballer who plays as a defensive midfielder for Italian club Fiorentina and the Switzerland national team.
+Simon Sohm (born 11 April 2001) is a Swiss professional footballer who plays as a central midfielder for club Venezia, on loan from Fiorentina, and the Switzerland national team.

 Club career

 Early career

 Sohm spent his entire youth career with FC Zürich, playing with the U16s and U18s before being promoted to the senior squad.

 FC Zürich

 On 2 July 2018, Sohm signed a professional contract with the club.
 He made his league debut for the club on 28 October 2018 in a 3–2 away loss to St. Gallen.
 He was subbed on for Adrian Winter in the 91st minute.
 Sohm maintained a quiet 2018–19 season, making a total of six first-team appearances before breaking into the first team the following year.
 During his breakout campaign, Sohm emerged as a shrewd distributor and chance creator from the defensive midfield, making over 30 league appearances in a season for the first time in his career.